 What Is Undark Looking For?

 Undark relies on a core group of contributors for most of its content.
-We complement this with occasional outside freelance contributions of short reported features, book reviews and excerpts, op-eds, short interviews, and a dozen or so long-form and/or investigative narratives each year.
-All stories are vigorously edited and fact-checked, and a sophisticated handling of science and technical detail for a general audience is paramount — though we are not interested in stories that simply cover science for its own sake.
+We complement this with occasional outside freelance contributions of short reported features, book reviews and excerpts, and opinion pieces each year.
+All contributions are vigorously edited and fact-checked, and a sophisticated handling of science and technical detail for a general audience is paramount — though we are not interested in stories that simply cover science for its own sake.
 Social context is everything, and all prospective contributors are encouraged to scan the stories in our various silos to get a better sense of the type of material we are after.
-Multimedia journalists should visit our Multimedia archives.

-We are primarily on the lookout for narratives that, like our namesake, illuminate instances where science intersects in complicated ways (that is, both beneficially and detrimentally) with people’s everyday lives.
+We are primarily on the lookout for short news features that, like our namesake, illuminate instances where science intersects in complicated ways (that is, both beneficially and detrimentally) with people’s everyday lives.
 If those narratives involve disenfranchised or under-covered populations, so much the better.
 The political and economic tensions that shape human societies often hinge on scientific and technological debates — vaccines, genetic engineering, climate change, agro-chemicals, renewable energy, AI — and those debates are frequently animated by cross-cutting values and interests.
 As such, Undark seeks stories that shine a light on these complex and fractious places where science collides with politics, economics, and culture, and where differing world views compete for resources and influence.
 This can entail everything from on-the-ground medicine to public health policy writ large, and from pure bench research to applied technology.

 The culture of science itself is also of interest.
 This would include the influence of industry and/or money on research in general, as well as stories that expose bias, harassment, or conflicts of interest in labs, in the field, in academic/scientific settings and publishing, and elsewhere.

-Journalists with multimedia ideas (video, photo essays, interactive graphics) and the skills to produce them are encouraged to bring them to Undark, as are reporters with solid investigative ideas.
+Journalists with multimedia ideas (video, photo essays, interactive graphics) and the skills to produce them are encouraged to bring them to Undark.